 - Add users and learn about the Guest mode

 The first difference that you will notice on a Chromebook is the keyboard layout.
 Instead of function keys, you have dedicated keys for managing your Chrome browser.

 In this section, we will explore this keyboard and learn the basic keyboard shortcuts that you will need.

 Here is the first thing for you to do.
 Press CTRL + ALT + ? and you will see all the available keyboard shortcuts.
 The homepage of this app shows the most popular keyboard shortcuts.

 The Search Key and Caps Lock Key

-The caps lock is one of the first things that Chromebook users look for when they are new to this new operating system.
+The caps lock is one of the first things that users look for on their new Chromebook.
 Chromebooks come with a Search key instead of a caps-lock.

 You can turn caps lock on using the following keyboard shortcut:

 If you use capslock often, you can remap the Search key to use it as capslock.
 To do this, open the Settings app and go to Device > Keyboard.
 We have a detailed guide explaining how to do this.

 There is no Delete key on most Chromebooks.
 Here is the keyboard shortcut you will use: